 International festival of contemporary dance production and motion theatre.
 The festival’s mission is to inspire domestic artists and familiarise the general public with the art of contemporary dance.
-An integral part of the festival is the collaboration between foreign artists and the Czech dance community, as well as discussions with media representatives.
-Since the mid- nineties, the festival’s attendance has increased dramatically, and many of the festival’s performances continually sell out.
+An integral part of the festival is the collaboration between foreign artists and the Czech dance community and discussions with media representatives.
+Since the mid-nineties, the festival’s attendance has increased dramatically, and many of the festival’s performances continually sell out.
 The interest of the general public and the media has led to a growing appreciation for the festival abroad.
-This recognition has also been reflected by the establishment of a permanent dance venue as well as by the many invitations for the festival’s director to become a member of recognised international organisations and juries.
+This recognition has also been reflected by the establishment of a permanent dance venue and the many invitations for the festival’s director to become a member of recognised international organisations and juries.
 Tanec Praha is a member of IETM (Informal European Theatre Meeting).

-The history of the festival dates back to the summer of 1989, when the Prague Cultural Centre listed a few dance performances in the ‘Prague Summer Culture’ festival.
-But it needed to develop after November 1989, to become a really elaborate and unrestrained festival of modern dance, with its magnificent setup.
+The festival’s history dates back to the summer of 1989 when the Prague Cultural Centre listed a few dance performances in the ‘Prague Summer Culture’ festival.
+But it needed to develop after November 1989 to become a really elaborate and unrestrained festival of modern dance, with its magnificent setup.

 When: during the whole of June; Web: www.tanecpraha.cz